adam-greer/blog/content/posts/2023-HuntressCTF-Snake_Eater.md

 ![](/2023-HuntressCTF/se3.png)

-I worked on this for a big longer but after a period of time I didnt get anywhere.
+I worked on this for a big longer but after a period of time I didn't get anywhere.
 This time I decided to use ProcMon to see what was happening on the OS.
-I know ProcMon is going to generate alot of information, so I decided to create an Include filter to only dislay events by snake_eater.exe.
+I know ProcMon is going to generate alot of information, so I decided to create an Include filter to only display events by snake_eater.exe.

 ![](/2023-HuntressCTF/se4.png)

-I navigated back to cmd prompt and executed snake_eater.exe contuning to use --verbose mode.
+I navigated back to cmd prompt and executed snake_eater.exe continuing to use --verbose mode.

 ![](/2023-HuntressCTF/se5.png)

 I stopped capturing after events stopping reporting in the application.
 Before going line-by-line, I wanted to get an overview of what was happening with an easier glance by looking at all the file events, network events, and registry events.
-In ProcMon, I went to Tools -> File Summary... and to my suprise, the application was writing out the flag within the ApPData Roaming folder!
+In ProcMon, I went to Tools -> File Summary... and to my surprise, the application was writing out the flag within the ApPData Roaming folder!

 Flag: ```flag{d1343a2fc5d8427801dd1fd417f12628}```